This tutorial was written on Windows 10 using WSL with an O3DE version that

 Rather than positioning elements relative to the screen, instead each element

 is positioned relative to it's parent.
-Anchors
+Anchors allow you to control what

 point on the parent we want to position relative to.
 By default, we position